 Dialogue, communication, explanation, learning, knowledge sharing and cooperation, are some of the fundamental axes of collaborative work.
-Large companies such as Google, Facebook or Amazon, as well as smaller schools, incorporate the philosophy of collaborative work into their projects, fostering the cooperation of teams.
+Large companies such as Google, Facebook or Amazon, as well as smaller schools, incorporate the philosophy of collaborative working environments into their projects, fostering the cooperation of teams and work productivity.

 In the case of private companies, a good working environment, in which participation and collaboration are included, has direct and positive influences in the performance of individual employees.
 After all, we are social beings and we relate to our environment by nature.
 However, in a school, the teacher is the responsible for actively involving their students in the cooperative learning process.